C6u—U.S. Customs Tariff (HTSUS) Classification Basics

 - Introduction

-- Overview of the HTS
+- Overview of the U.S. Classification System

 - How Important is it to Get the Right Classification?